If you’re like most people Elliott has helped, this is the only time you’ve ever been arrested and spent the night in jail.

 Everything they did, from the handcuffs, to the food (if they even fed you), to the bathroom, to the “collect calls only” process for calling someone so you could get out of jail…

 …The Entire Process Was Designed to Rob You of Your Dignity.

-It was humiliating.
+It was disrespectful, and it was humiliating.

 Each person’s progression will be different, and there isn’t usually a neat “break” from one stage to the next.
-Often, there will be much looping back, or sometimes the stages can all hit at the same time, or occur out of order.
+Often, there will be much looping back.
+Sometimes the stages all hit at the same time.
+Other times they may occur out of order.

 You will survive this…

 Here are the seven stages of surviving your DUI arrest and the tips you need for surviving the emotional aftershock of your DUI arrest.

 Most clients’ initial reaction to their DUI arrest is a feeling of numbness and disbelief.
 It’s common to try and deny the reality of the situation at some level and to try to hide from the reality of what’s happening.

 As I said before, for most of the clients I’ve helped, this Tampa DUI arrest is their first problem with the law.
 Getting arrested and being branded a “criminal” by the prosecutors and the police can be a very emotional experience.
 Going into shock and trying to hide is your body’s way of providing emotional protection to keep you from getting completely overwhelmed.